pdlug/article-browser/README.md

-# Browse Articles - Sample React Application
+# Article Browser - Sample React Application

 **NOTE:** *This is a sample application used for training and interview tasks.
 It is intentionally anemic but feel free to use it if you find it useful.*